English

 Project 6 - Narrative Perspectives

-The Narrative Perspectives Project asks Seniors,
+The Narrative Perspectives Project challenges Seniors with

-Project 7 - Podcasting and Humor
+Project 7 - Humor

 Using comedic and persuasive techniques, you will: